kevin218/Eureka/docs/source/ecf.rst

 recenter_ld_prior
 ^^^^^^^^^^^^^^^^^
-If ``ld_file`` is not set to ``None``, then this setting allows you apply a Normal prior centered on the model provided by ``ld_file``.
-To do this, you will need to keep the limb-darkening coefficients specified as ``'free'`` in your EPF with your desired Gaussian standard deviation; any initial guess and Gaussian mean values you enter will be replaced with the values loaded in from ``ld_file`` for each wavelength.
+If one of ``use_generate_ld`` or ``ld_file`` is not set to ``None``, then this setting allows you apply a Normal prior centered on the limd-darkening model.
+To do this, you will need to keep the limb-darkening coefficients specified as ``'free'`` in your EPF with your desired Gaussian standard deviation; any initial guess and Gaussian mean values you enter will be replaced with the values loaded in from the limb-darkeing model for each wavelength.

 spotcon_file
 ^^^^^^^^^^^^